-It’s time to take a fresh look at myself.
+Taking a Fresh Look at Yourself.
 A few days ago I wrote a post called the Mother LOAD.
-In this post, I spoke about how often we are so busy being wife, mother, friend, mother, career woman, and so on, that we may forget who WE are (self-love).
-Sometimes, our dreams and aspirations get put aside so we can fulfil a very important role.
+In this post, I spoke about how often we are so busy being wives, mothers, friends, mothers, career women, and so on, that we may forget who WE are (self-love).
+Sometimes, our dreams and aspirations get put aside so we can fulfill a very important role.
 And that’s OK… SOMETIMES!

 We should not feel guilty about taking some “time out“.
 In fact, I think our families will be grateful that we acknowledge the need for it.
 For you see, we will walk back into our home ready for another round of parenting.
 Well rested, feeling calm and in control.